IanHo2019/DID_Handbook/README.md

 ```stata
 bacondecomp Y D, ddtail
 ```
 `Y` is outcome variable, `D` is treatment dummy, and the `ddtail` option is used for more detailed decomposition.
-Something sad is that this command can work well only in the cases where we have strongly balanced panel data.

 Stata 18 (released on Apr 25, 2023) introduces a new post-estimation command, `estat bdecomp`, for performing a Bacon decomposition.
 It can be used after the `didregress` or `xtdidregress` command, and a plot can be easily created by adding the `graph` option.

+Something sad is that the Bacon decomposition in Stata can work well only in cases with strongly balanced panel data.
+To do the decomposition and find the weights attached to each coefficient in the cases with unbalanced panel data, you may try the `twowayfeweights` command, written by Clement de Chaisemartin, Xavier D'Haultfoeuille, and [Antoine Deeb](https://sites.google.com/view/antoinedeeb) (World Bank).
+Please read [de Chaisemar & D'Haultfœuille (2020)](https://www.jstor.org/stable/26966322) for details.

 ---